VisualFP/docs/SA/design_concept/content/design/flo_inspired_design.typ

     caption: "Example of flow-inspired function definition for addition function" )<flo_inspired_addition>

-Functions themselves can of course also be used as parameters themselves.
+Functions can of course also be used as parameters themselves.
-For that, the use can create a connector-arrow between the main function block (not one of the depending ones) and a function parameter slot in the same ways as with function parameters.
+For that, the user can create a connector-arrow between a function block and a function parameter slot in the same ways as with function parameters.
-When using functions as parameters, it is possible to auto-fill some of the functions parameters.
+When using functions as parameters, it is possible leave some function parameters unapplied.
-That means that a parameter of a function is automatically filled by the function that it's used in.
+Like this, a parameter of a function can be filled by the function that it's used in.

 An example for that can be seen in @flo_inspired_mapAddFive, which is a visual representation of the "Map Add 5" code scenario in @design_eval_code_scenarios.
 The auto-filled parameter of the "(+)" function can be recognized by the fill-color of the parameter slot.